 People don’t just need equal access to information.
 They need information that is easy to understand and use.

-1 in 5 people learn and think differently.
+In the U.S., around 70 million people learn and think differently.
 Meeting their needs can make products better for everyone.

 Only recently has there been some movement to serve people with learning and thinking differences — people who struggle with things like memory, focus, organization, reading, and math.
 But there’s still more work to do.